 The Bodo Poroja woman combs her hair with parting in the middle on the top of the head.
-All the hair is collected behind and is put into a knot. ...Garlands of beads of various colours embrace the neck from the nape to the clavicles and thence hang down to the pit of the stomach.
+All the hair is collected behind and is put into a knot. ...
+Garlands of beads of various colours embrace the neck from the nape to the clavicles and thence hang down to the pit of the stomach.
 Over these are worn one or two round metallic rings.
 The lobes of the ears are bored and in each is worn a coil of metallic serpents.
 The outer-wall of the ear also is bored in several places and a thin small ring is passed through each hole.
 To one or two of the topmost rings of the left ears pendants of small chains are worn.
 On the left lower arm the women of this class wear brassrings which extend from the wrist to the elbow; but on the right lower arm few or none.
 Each finger is provided with a ring topped with a coin or a round flat piece of metal.
+On the ankles are worn "U" shaped hollow anklets in which jingle small round pieces of stone or metal.
 Each toe is also adorned with a ring shaped in such a form as to suit the particular toe for which it is intended.